LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/20_implementing_ui_with_gum/index.md

 startButton.Visual.Width = 100;
 ```

-Direct property assignment works well for initial setup, such as positioning element sor setting their dimensions when first creating your UI.
+Direct property assignment works well for initial setup, such as positioning elements or setting their dimensions when first creating your UI.
 However, when you need visual elements to respond to user interactions (like highlighting a button when it is focused), a different approach is required.

 For these dynamic changes, Gum uses a system of **states** (implemented as `StateSave` objects).
 Each Forms control maintains a collection of named states that are automatically applied in response to specific user interactions.
 When a button becomes focused, for instance, Gum looks for an applies a  state named "Focused" to alter its appearance.